getomni-ai/zerox/README.md

   correctOrientation: true, // True by default, attempts to identify and correct page orientation
   errorMode: ErrorMode.IGNORE, // ErrorMode.THROW or ErrorMode.IGNORE, defaults to ErrorMode.IGNORE
-  extractOnly: false, // Set to true to only extract structured data using a schema
-  extractPerPage: false, // Extract data per page instead of the entire document
+  extractOnly: false, // Set to true to only extract structured data using a schema extractPerPage, // Extract data per page instead of the entire document
   imageDensity: 300, // DPI for image conversion
   imageHeight: 2048, // Maximum height for converted images
   llmParams: {}, // Additional parameters to pass to the LLM
   maintainFormat: false, // Slower but helps maintain consistent formatting
   maxRetries: 1, // Number of retries to attempt on a failed page, defaults to 1
-  maxTesseractWorkers: -1, // Maximum number of tesseract workers.
+  maxTesseractWorkers: -1, // Maximum number of Tesseract workers.
 Zerox will start with a lower number and only reach maxTesseractWorkers if needed
   model: ModelOptions.OPENAI_GPT_4O, // Model to use (supports various models from different providers)
   modelProvider: ModelProvider.OPENAI, // Choose from OPENAI, BEDROCK, GOOGLE, or AZURE
   onPostProcess: async ({ page, progressSummary }) => Promise<void>, // Callback function to run after each page is processed